- App referral programs meet customers where they're at — on mobile — and incentivize them to share what they like with friends.

-Referral CTA: “Referral Code” (The CTA could be better, but at least it’s easy to find).
+Referral CTA: “Referral Code” (although the CTA could be better, it is easy to find)

 Referral message: “Give a friend 2,000 points and get 2,000 points when they scan their first receipt.”

-Ways to refer: Copy and paste referral link; SMS; email
+Ways to refer: Copy and paste the referral link anywhere, SMS, email

-Incentive: 2,000 points when a friend scans their first receipt after entering your referral code.
-The friend also receives 2,000 points upon entry of the referral code.
-Customers can use their points to “purchase” a variety of gift cards, enter sweepstakes, and even donate money to charity.
+Reward incentive: Fetch Rewards offers a double-sided incentive – 2,000 points go to the referring customer when a friend scans their first receipt, and 2,000 points goes to the referred friend upon entry of the referral code.
+Customers can then use their points toward a variety of gift cards, to enter sweepstakes, or even donate money to charity.

-- Takes only two taps to access the referral page (users tap “me,” then “referral code”).
+- It takes only two taps to access the referral page – the “Me” icon, and then “Referral code” on the menu.